MisterDA/love-release/README.md

      In order to create a Debian package, you must provide more informations about it.
      See the DEBIAN section below.

-`-L` Create a plain Love file.
+`-L` Create a plain LÖVE file.
 It is just a zip of your sources, renamed in \*.love.
      Mostly aimed at Linux players or developers and the most common distribution process.

 `-M` Create MacOS application.
-     Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.
+     Starting with LÖVE 0.9.0, LÖVE no longer supports old x86 Macintosh.
-     If you are targeting one of these, your project must be developped with Love 0.8.0 or lower.
+     If you are targeting one of these, your project must be developped with LÖVE 0.8.0 or lower.
-     Depending on the Love version used, the script will choose which one, between x64 only or Universal Build to create.
+     Depending on the LÖVE version used, the script will choose which one, between x64 only or Universal Build to create.

 `-W` Create Windows application.
-     Starting with Love 0.8.0, a release is specially available for Windows x64.
+     Starting with LÖVE 0.8.0, a release is specially available for Windows x64.
-     If you are targeting one of these, your project must be developed with Love 0.8.0 or newer.
+     If you are targeting one of these, your project must be developed with LÖVE 0.8.0 or newer.
      Remember that x86 is always backwards compatible with x64.
-     Depending on the Love version used, the script will choose which one, between x64 and x86 or x86 only to create.
+     Depending on the LÖVE version used, the script will choose which one, between x64 and x86 or x86 only to create.
 `-W32`  Create Windows x86 executable only
 `-W64`  Create Windows x64 executable only

 #### PROJECT OPTIONS
 You can use the option of a module and append a long option from this list to set a specific option for a module.
-For example, the option `--Wauthor` will set the author's name for windows only.
+For example, the option `--Wauthor` will set the author's name for Windows only.

 `-a, --author` Set the project's author.